alaakh42/deep_learning_notes/CourseNotesByMe.md

 ### Do Deeper Networks means higher accuracy?

 When deeper networks are able to start converging, a degradation problem has been exposed: with the network depth increasing, accuracy gets saturated (which might be unsurprising) and then degrades rapidly.
-Unexpectedly, such degradation is not caused by overfitting, and adding more layers to a suitably deep model leads to higher training error
+Unexpectedly, such degradation is not caused by overfitting, and adding more layers to a suitably deep model leads to higher training error.

 ### why (1 × 1) Convolution?